-If you’re not familiar with the flood that literally wiped Oregon’s 2nd largest city off the face of the Earth, you are in for an incredible story.
+If you're not familiar with the flood that literally wiped Oregon's 2nd largest city off the face of the Earth, you are in for an incredible story of the Vanport Flood.
 The town was known as Vanport, Oregon, and in 1948, around 18,500 people still lived in the city — that is until a catastrophic flood hit on a Sunday afternoon on Memorial Day and changed Oregon forever.

 in 1942, the town was built in 110 days and was initially meant to be a temporary housing project.
 At its height, Vanport was home to 40,000 residents and the largest housing project in the United States.

 The Portland-and-Vancouver area became a major shipbuilding hub during World War II.
 Henry J. Kaiser was a nationally known industrialist and was operating three major shipyards in the area.
 Kaiser had his eyes on Portland, where the newly opened Bonneville Dam offered factories plenty of cheap electricity.
 The shipbuilding operation was quite impressive at the time, as they were capable of producing ships 75 percent faster than other shipyards.
 Workers were building ships as quickly as they could for the war effort, but Portland was falling behind in providing housing.
 As Kaiser grew impatient, he built the largest single federal wartime housing project in the nation, with help from funds he acquired by the federal government.

 Vanport City was never meant to be permanent — the quickly developed public housing lacked cement foundations, and the apartment buildings were very crowded.
 The housing was also segregated, with blacks in one part of town and whites in the other.
 The schools, however, were integrated and the first black teachers in Oregon taught here.